 Communicating shipping speeds on checkout pages can increase cart conversion, provide clarity and transparency, and increase customer confidence.
-It also contributes to less cart abandonment.
+It also contributes to lower cart abandonment.

 There are various sites that provide downloadable shipping policy templates where you can just fill in your business’s details to suit your ecommerce terms.
-Have a look at ShipBob and TermsFeed to download their templates, and get some more insight into the details of good shipping policies.
+Have a look at TermsFeed to download a shipping policy template, and get some more insight into the details of a good shipping policy.

 Other than building an ecommerce business, website, supply chain, and other wonderful inventions, the most important thing you will build along this journey is trust.
 It’s the cornerstone of ecommerce.
 Your shipping policy will make sure that you and your customers are on the same page.
 It helps to be transparent and upfront.
 Customers identify with that and will stay loyal as long as you deliver.
 Literally!